2016 Fact Sheet

 The world’s largest Christmas project of its kind, Operation Christmas Child, uses gift-filled shoeboxes to demonstrate God’s love in a tangible way to children in need around the world.

-In 2015, Operation Christmas Child hopes to collect enough shoebox gifts to reach another
+In 2016, Operation Christmas Child hopes to collect enough shoebox gifts to reach another 12 million children.

-Shoebox gifts are collected in the U.S., Australia, Finland, Germany, Japan, New Zealand, Canada, Spain, and the U.K.
+Shoebox gifts are collected in the U.S., Australia, Finland, Germany, Austria, Switzerland, Japan, New Zealand, Canada, Spain, and the U.K.